sysbiolux/DeepOncoAI/readme.md

 ## Contributing

-Contributions are welcome from mebers of the group.
+Contributions are welcome from members of the group.
 Look for the TODO keyword.
 Here is a brief list of things yet to implement:

 * upsampling with SMOTE and VAEs
 * thresholding of responses in combination with the quantization
 * loading of the 'BinarizedIC50' values (alternative targets)
 * more models to hyper-optimize (elastic net, NN architectures)
-* stacking with more algorithms
+* stacking with more algorithms for scikit-learn or others
 * stack of stacks
-* load mutational, metabolomic data
+* load mutational data
 * compile gene-level versus transcript level expression
 * more filters (outliers, ...)
-* grid-search to compare with bayesian search
+* grid-search or other to compare with bayesian search
 * add dunder methods for classes
 *